Free Twitter Analytics

 Next, which tweet was your top mention?
 Identify what tweet mentioned your account which received the most engagement and outline whether the account owner is a customer or another business.
 For example, if it was a customer, did they tweet positive feedback about your business or products?
 This can indicate that other customers valued this tweet and found it useful when deciding how to interact with your Twitter account.

-Finally, when identifying who was your top follower in the current month, evaluate who this follower is.
+Finally, when identifying your top follower in the current month, evaluate who this follower is.
 Are they an influencer or a customer?
-Consider interacting with this account more often and consider social media collaborations in order to leverage the possibility of increasing your brand awareness through showing your content to their followers.
+Consider interacting with this account more often and consider social media collaborations to leverage the possibility of increasing your brand awareness through showing your content to their followers.

-These are some of the best free Twitter analytics tools out there, which give the most helpful information and make it easier for Twitter users to track the analytics to see what impact their Twitter postings are having on a global basis.
+These are some of the best free Twitter analytics tools out there.
+They give the most helpful information and make it easier for Twitter users to track the analytics to see what impact their Twitter postings are having globally.

-Using these tools help Twitter users to know their reach, how many followers they have, where they are physically located, and what is the overall impact of their tweets.
+Using these tools helps Twitter users to know their reach, how many followers they have, where they are physically located, and the overall impact of their tweets.
 If you require some agency support in understanding Twitter – reach out to our team of social media experts for digital training.

 Want to know more about Twitter analytics tools?
-Get in touch with ProfileTree today to discover how you can leverage Twitter analytics tools for your business!
+Contact ProfileTree today to discover how you can leverage Twitter analytics tools for your business!

 Leave a comment